-On the System / Schedule page, you can enable/disable Wi-Fi connection and the Wi-Fi filter, configure automatic reboot of the device on a schedule, set rules for limitation of wireless client maximum bandwidth, and set a schedule for different rules and settings of the firewall.
+On the System / Schedule page, you can enable/disable Wi-Fi connection and the Wi-Fi filter, configure automatic reboot of the device on a schedule, and set a schedule for different rules and settings of the firewall.

-Before creating a schedule you need to configure automatic synchronization of the system time with a time server on the Internet (see the System Time section, page 188).
+Before creating a schedule you need to configure automatic synchronization of the system time with a time server on the Internet(see the System Time section, page 216).

-Figure 144.
-The Management / Schedule page.
+Figure 149.
+The System / Schedule page.